 the Charity Quiz Supper in January; Lent Appeal; Christian Aid Week in May; the Bedford Park Festival in June (including the charities stall on Green Days); and our Christmas Charity Appeal, with carol-singing at Turnham Green tube station.
 We get great support for our charities from local businesses, who sponsor the Bedford Park Festival and provide matched-funding, and in particular the Chiswick branch of Barclays Bank and Bown Design & Build, who organise an annual concert for our charities in November.
 We also support charities through the Chiswick Book Festival in September and through our Cards for Good Causes stall in the run-up to Christmas.

-The first opportunity to support The Amber Trust, along with The Upper Room and Msaada, was the annual Quiz Supper (below).
-The next will be the Hymnathon on March 3rd and 4th (at which 20 per cent of the money raised will go to our charities).
+The first opportunity to support The Amber Trust, along with The Upper Room and Msaada, was the annual Quiz Supper (below), followed by the Hymnathon on March 3rd and 4th (at which 20 per cent of the money raised went to our charities).
 If you would like to find out more about how get involved, please contact John Clark via the Parish Office.